-Each Contracting Party shall grant to the designated airlines of the other Contracting Party the right to freely transfer to its home territory the excess sums of receipts over expenditures in accordance with the foreign exchange regulation in force, in territory of which receipts are earned.
-The conversion of receipts of the designated airlines of one Contracting Party shall be done in accordance with the foreign exchange regulation in force.
+Each Contracting Party shall grant to the designated airlines of the other Contracting Party the right to freely transfer to its home territory the excess sums of receipts over expenditures in accordance with the foreign exchange regulation in force, in the territory of which receipts are earned.
+The conversion of receipts of the designated airlines of one Contracting Party into local currency of the other Contracting Party shall be done in accordance with the foreign exchange regulation in force.